 Dr. Moshe Winograd, Ph.D. and Yehuda Alcabes, LCSW, CASAC-G, CSAT attended the Jewish Recovery Center Retreat recently.
 The retreat provided a great opportunity to learn more about the recovery process from the perspective of both individuals in recovery and their families and understand what helped them.
 It also provided an opportunity to network with other professionals and highlight Lifeskills South Florida’s excellence and clinical expertise.

-The Jewish Recovery Center is as a key resource for Jewish addicts in recovery, their families and the recovering Jewish community across the country, making it nationally important.
-The Center has close working relationships with leading programs and addiction experts, providing a vital link for those seeking treatment in south Florida.
+The Jewish Recovery Center is a key resource for Jewish addicts in recovery, their families, and the recovering Jewish community across the country, making it nationally important.
+The Center has close working relationships with leading programs and addiction experts, providing a vital link for those seeking treatment in South Florida.